notaryproject/specifications/specs/trust-store-trust-policy.md

 ### Certificate Revocation Evaluation

-This section should be considered as **DRAFT** and will be updated after RC1 release.

 If the certificate revocation validation is set to `skip` using policy, skip the below steps, otherwise check for revocation status for certificate and certificate chain.

-- If the revocation status of any of the certificates is revoked or cannot be determined (revocation status unavailable), fail this step.
+If the revocation status of any of the certificates is revoked or cannot be determined (revocation unavailable), fail this step.
 This will fail the overall signature verification or log the error, depending on if revocations status check is `enforced` or `logged`, as per the signature verification level.

 Starting from Root to leaf certificate, for each certificate in the certificate chain, perform the following steps to check its revocation status: